|Why UTD?||Current Students|

 What is Dallas like?

 Dallas is a richly diverse American city—a melting pot of cultures and lifestyles.
 The Dallas-Ft.
 Worth metropolitan area is 5th largest in the country.
-The Dallas area boasts 50,000 acres of public park land, the nation’s largest urban arts district with excellent symphony, opera, and art museums, 5 major sports franchises, multiple entertainment districts, and a thriving culinary scene with more restaurants per person than New York City.
+The Dallas area boasts 50,000 acres of public park land, the nation’s largest urban arts district with excellent symphony, opera, and art museums, 5 major sports franchises, multiple entertainment districts, and a thriving culinary scene.
 Yes, Dallas is hot in the summer, but its average daily temperature is 65 degrees (spring, fall, and winter are great!).
 The area offers a reasonable cost of living and an abundance of sunshine.